ODonovanMurphyII/CS407_AI_For_Robotics_Final/README.md

 Modified Goal:
 Build an AI model that will reconize bad guys in Viruta Cop 2.
+Hardware used: Raspberry pi 5.
 Distro Used: Debian Linux 12 with Docker Container: ROS2 YOLO distro
 Labeler: Yolo Label